 After extracting information from the fixed part of the Router Advertisement message, the advertisement is scanned for valid options.
-If the advertisement contains a Source Link-Layer Address option the link-layer address SHOULD be recorded in the Neighbor Cache entry for the router (creating an entry if necessary) and the IsRouter flag in the Neighbor Cache entry MUST be set to true.
+If the advertisement contains a Source Link-Layer Address option the link-layer address SHOULD be recorded in the Neighbor

+Cache entry for the router (creating an entry if necessary) and the IsRouter flag in the Neighbor Cache entry MUST be set to TRUE.
+If no Source Link-Layer Address is included, but a corresponding Neighbor Cache entry exists, its IsRouter flag MUST be set to TRUE.
 The IsRouter flag is used by Neighbor Unreachability Detection to determine when a router changes to being a host (i.e., no longer capable of forwarding packets).
 If a Neighbor Cache entry is created for the router its reachability state MUST be set to STALE as specified in Section 7.3.3.
 If a cache entry already exists and is updated with a different link-layer address the reachability state MUST also be set to STALE.

-If the MTU option is present, hosts SHOULD copy the option's value into LinkMTU if the value does not exceed the default LinkMTU value specified in the link type specific document (e.g., [IPv6-ETHER]).
+If the MTU option is present, hosts SHOULD copy the option's value into LinkMTU so long as the value is greater than or equal to the minimum link MTU [IPv6] and does not exceed the default LinkMTU value specified in the link type specific document (e.g., [IPv6-ETHER]).

 Prefix Information options that have the "on-link" (L) flag set indicate a prefix identifying a range of addresses that should be considered on-link.
 Note, however, that a Prefix Information option with the on-link flag set to zero conveys no information concerning on-link determination and MUST NOT be interpreted to mean that addresses covered by the prefix are off-link.
-The default behavior (see Section 5.2) when no information is known about an address is to send the packets to a default router and the reception of a Prefix Information option with the "on-link " (L) flag set to zero does not change this behavior.
+The only way to cancel a previous on-link indication is to advertise that prefix with the L-bit set and the Lifetime set to zero.
+The default behavior (see Section 5.2) when sending a packet to an address for which no information is known about the on-link status of the address is to forward the packet to a default router; the reception of a Prefix Information option with the "on-link" (L) flag set to zero does not change this behavior.
 The reasons for an address being treated as on-link is specified in the definition of "on-link" in Section 2.1.
 Prefixes with the on-link flag set to zero would normally have the autonomous flag set and be used by [ADDRCONF].